ga-wdi-lessons/js-jquery/jquery-cheat-sheet.md

 ## Learning Objectives
 - Use jQuery to:
+  - select elements from the DOM
+  - get & modify elements/content in the DOM
-  - add elements to the DOM using jQuery objects and functions
+  - add elements to the DOM
-  - change elements in the DOM using jQuery objects and functions
+  - remove elements from the DOM
-  - add event listeners to elements in the DOM using jQuery objects and functions
+  - respond to events on the DOM
   - loop through jQuery objects using the `each()` method

 ## Setup